Batch File Rename Tool

 Are my files uploaded to a server?

-No. The tool accesses your local file system directly through the browser's File System Access API.
-All processing happens on your device, and no file names or contents are ever transmitted to any server.
+No. The bulk rename tool reads and renames files directly through the browser's File System Access API.
+Every transformation runs client-side, and no file names, sizes, or contents are ever transmitted off your device.

-The tool does not include a built-in undo feature.
-Once files are renamed, the changes are applied directly to your file system.
-This is why it is important to review the preview table carefully and back up important files before proceeding.
+The tool does not provide a built-in undo.
+Once files are renamed, the changes are written directly to disk by the browser.
+Review the preview table carefully and keep a backup of important folders before renaming.

-What happens if two files would have the same name?
+What happens if two files would end up with the same name?

 Related Tools